Skip to main content

 Post-Citizenship Tax Implications

-St Lucia has no capital gains tax, no inheritance tax, and no wealth tax.
-Personal income tax applies only to St Lucia-sourced income.
-Holding St Lucia citizenship while residing outside the island creates no St Lucia income tax obligation.
-No territorial or worldwide-income tax applies to non-resident citizens.
-Note: citizens of countries with citizenship-based taxation (e.g., the United States) remain subject to their home-country tax obligations regardless of any second passport held.
+St Lucia operates a territorial tax system.
+Personal income tax applies only to income sourced in or remitted to St Lucia.
+Non-resident citizens owe no St Lucia income tax on foreign-source income.
+There is no capital gains tax, inheritance tax, or wealth tax.
+Holding St Lucia citizenship while residing elsewhere creates no St Lucia tax obligation.
+Note: citizens of countries with citizenship-based taxation — most notably the United States — remain subject to their home-country worldwide income tax obligations regardless of any second passport held.

 Recent Changes